vrnambur/ece533labs/README.md

 # ece533labs
-Labs for ECE533 course in University of Toronto
+Labs for ECE533 course taught in the winter of 2018 at the University of Toronto.